PlanTL-GOB-ES/lm-biomedical-clinical-es/README.md

 | PubMed                                                                                  | 1,858,966   | Open-access articles from the PubMed repository crawled in 2017.

 ## Evaluation ✅
 The models have been fine-tuned on the the Named Entity Recognition (NER) tasks using three clinical NER datasets, such as, [PharmaCoNER](https://zenodo.org/record/4270158), [CANTEMIST](https://zenodo.org/record/3978041#.YTt5qH2xXbQ) and ICTUSnet.
 We addressed the NER task as a token classification problem using a standard linear layer along with the BIO tagging schema.
 We compared our models with the general-domain Spanish [roberta-base-bne](https://huggingface.co/PlanTL-GOB-ES/roberta-base-bne), the general-domain multilingual model that supports Spanish [mBERT](https://huggingface.co/bert-base-multilingual-cased), the domain-specific English model [BioBERT](https://huggingface.co/dmis-lab/biobert-base-cased-v1.2), and three domain-specific models based on continual pre-training, [mBERT-Galén](https://ieeexplore.ieee.org/document/9430499), [XLM-R-Galén](https://ieeexplore.ieee.org/document/9430499) and [BETO-Galén](https://ieeexplore.ieee.org/document/9430499).
-The results in the table below show the F1 scores obtained:
+The table below shows the F1 scores obtained:

 | Tasks/Models | bsc-bio-es   | bsc-bio-ehr-es | XLM-R-Galén        | BETO-Galén   | mBERT-Galén  | mBERT        | BioBERT      | roberta-base-bne |
 |--------------|--------------|----------------|--------------------|--------------|--------------|--------------|--------------|------------------|